Azure/azure-sdk/docs/typescript/design.md

 Client libraries may support connection strings __ONLY IF__ the service provides a connection string to users via the portal or other tooling.
 Connection strings are easily integrated into an application by copy/paste from the portal.
 However, connection strings don't allow the credentials to be rotated within a running process.

 {% include requirement/MUSTNOT id="general-apisurface-no-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).

+TODO: Please make this section more actionable with regard to what JS/TS does specifically.

 ### Modern & Idiomatic JavaScript {#ts-modern-javascript}